MMPC is headquartered at 39-27 29th Street, LIC, NY 11101.

 MMPC’s bed bug detecting Canine Inspection teams have a 98% success rate in sniffing out bed bugs and viable bed bug eggs.
 Our teams are certified by the National Entomology Scent Detection Association and keep their skills sharp through daily conditioning and training.

-The duration of time depends on the treatment method.
-If we are using EcoSMART pesticides, and all your belongings need to be treated, two treatments are usually required, spaced two weeks apart.
-For this method to be effective, clients are required to follow all pre- and post- treatment instructions.
+This is dependent on the scale of the issue and treatment method used.
+If we are using freezing methods and all natural pesticides, the process will require two visits spaced two weeks apart.
+For this method to be effective, clients must follow all preparation and post treatment instructions.

 If you have received proper treatment from a reliable pest control company (following all pre- and post- treatment instructions in a disciplined and detailed manner) — and you do not see any evidence of bed bugs and are not being bitten — they are likely gone for good.